How can my nonprofit survive (and thrive) in the 2025 grant landscape?

 In short, pivoting to alternative fundraising approaches can make all the difference in sustaining your programs.

-Organizations that secure consistent grant funding don't just write better applications.
-They build better relationships.
+Organizations that secure consistent grant funding don't just write better applications: they build better relationships with funders.
 How do they do this?
 It’s not rocket science.
 It’s mostly common sense and connecting the dots.

-1. They connect with program officers before submitting.
+1. Connect with program officers first, before you submit.

-4. They engage with funders even when not applying – sending on their newsletters, inviting program officers to their events, sending a quick email every so often to keep them updated on activities and programs.
+4. Continue to engage with funders after the grant cycle ends — sending on your newsletters, inviting program officers to your events, sending a quick email every so often to keep them updated on your activities and programs.

 The short of it is that it’s important to change the way you look at grantwriting.
 Instead of a technical exercise, think of it as a relationship-building opportunity.
 Remember that grant applications are not read by algorithms, but by people.